HumanSignal/label-studio/docs/source/guide/persistent_storage.md

   <div data-name="IAM role (EKS node)">

-To create an IAM role without using OIDC in EKS, follow these steps.
+To create an IAM role without using OIDC in EKS:
 1. In the AWS console UI, go to **EKS > Clusters > `YOUR_CLUSTER_NAME` > Node Group**.
 2. Select the name of `YOUR_NODE_GROUP` with Label Studio Enterprise deployed.
 3. On the **Details** page, locate and select the option for Node IAM Role ARN and choose to **Attach existing policies directly**.